HL7/smart-health-cards-and-links/input/pagecontent/index.md

 Examples of what an individual can do using these standards include:

 - receive proof of critical immunizations on a physical card or in a mobile app and allow others to verify them by scanning the attached QR code
-- scan their insurance card's QR code when checking in at their doctor's office--transmitting their member ID and other coverage information directly to the clinic's system
+- using a SMART Health Link to transmit their member ID when checking in at their doctor's office
 - send an elementary school a link to their child's immunization history, allowing the school to verify the information with the immunization registry and copy in the details if it wishes
 - receive a "ticket" to access the results of a lab test when they're ready
-- give a provider time-limited or ongoing access to some or all of their medical data, including the ability to search.
+- give a provider time-limited or ongoing access to some or all of their medical data, including the ability to search
+- scan a prescription bottle to receive the full prescription details.

 <p></p>